luongvv-rtc/Population-by-Zipcode/README.md

-# Population by zipcode
+# Population by Zipcode

 This repository contains data of the Zipcode and the population in the United States.

 ## Overview

-The crime rate dataset provides information on various types of crimes reported across different states in the USA for the year 2024.
-The data includes details such as crime type, location, and frequency of occurrence.
+The Zipcode and population is on the "zip_code_database.csv" file.

 ## Dataset